 The Meaning of “Jihad”

 The word “jihad” does not mean “holy war”.
 It actually means “to struggle” or “to strive”.
 In a religious context it means the struggle to successfully surrender one’s will to the will of God.
-Some Muslims may say they are going for “jihad” when fighting in a war to defend themselves or others, but they say this because they are conceding that it will be a tremendous struggle.
-But there are many other forms of jihad which are much more relevant to the everyday life of a Muslim such as the struggles against laziness, arrogance, stinginess, one’s own ego, or the struggle against a tyrant ruler or against the temptations of Satan, etc. Regarding the so-called verses of “holy war” in the Qur’an, two points: A) The term “holy war” neither appears in the Arabic text of the Qur’an nor in any classical teachings of Islam.
-B) The vast majority of verses in the Qur’an pertaining to violence refer to wartime situations in which Muslims were permitted to defend themselves against violent aggression.
-Any rational, intellectual analysis of the context and historical circumstances surrounding such verses, often ignored by pundits or violent extremists, proves this to be true.
-Other verses of violence deal with stopping oppression, capital punishment and the like.
+Some Muslims may say they are going for jihad when fighting in a war to defend themselves or others, but they say this because they are conceding that it will be a tremendous struggle.
+But there are many other forms of jihad which are much more relevant to the everyday life of a Muslim such as the struggles against laziness, arrogance, stinginess, one’s own ego, or against the temptations of Satan, etc. Regarding the so-called verses of “holy war” in the Qur’an, two points: The term “holy war” neither appears in the Arabic text of the Qur’an nor in any classical teachings of Islam.
+And the vast majority of verses in the Qur’an pertaining to violence refer to wartime situations in which Muslims were permitted to defend themselves against violent aggression.
+Any rational and objective reading of these verses, grounded in their historical and textual context, clearly supports this understanding.
+Such context is often ignored by both critics and violent extremists alike.
+Verses that mention violence address specific circumstances, such as stopping oppression, establishing justice, or dealing with serious crimes under lawful authority, not indiscriminate or unjustified harm.